ethereum/remix-project/libs/remix-ws-templates/src/templates/introToEIP7702/README.md

 ### Demo of a batched transaction

-This demo will show an example of a batched (not botched) transaction.
-Before batching, sending a token required two transactions: one to allow the transfer and another to send the token.
+This demo will show an example of a batched transaction.
+Before batching with EIP7702, sending a token required two transactions: one to allow the transfer and another to send the token.
 With batching, these function calls can be done in a single transaction.

 Assign a piece of code to an EOA: